 How to negotiate for full replacement on an insurance claim

-The issue of patching versus full replacement depends a lot on individual insurance company adjusters.
+The issue of patching versus full roof replacement depends greatly on individual insurance company adjusters.
 Some are more flexible and willing to accommodate customers than others.

 If you can't make any headway, consider going over the adjuster's head to a supervisor.

-Still think the insurer is treating you unfairly?
-Contact your state's insurance department to file a complaint.
+If you think the insurer is treating you unfairly, contact your state's insurance department to file a complaint.

 Another option is to hire a public insurance adjuster who works on your behalf through the claims process.
 Public insurance adjusters can charge a fee of up to 15% of the final settlement, according to the Insurance Information Institute, so you'd pay about $3,000 if your claim settlement is $20,000.
-But if they can get a better settlement than you could by filing a claim by yourself, it could be worth it.
+But it could be worth it if they can get a better settlement than you could by filing a claim by yourself.

 Frequently asked questions: Matching coverage on home insurance